Bakewell: Geography

 Bakewell is in the valley of the River Wye in central Derbyshire.
 Its centre is near the river at about 410 ft above sea level, with the highest parts of the town at about 607 ft on the valley sides.
 The town is in the Derbyshire Dales district and about 15 mi south-west of Sheffield, 31 mi south-east of Manchester, and 21 mi north of Derby.
-Nearby towns include Matlock to the south-east, Chesterfield to the east and Buxton to the west north-west.
+Nearby towns include Matlock to the south-east, Chesterfield to the east and Buxton to the north-west.
 Villages near Bakewell include Ashford-in-the-Water, Elton, Great Longstone, Monyash, Over Haddon, Sheldon, Rowsley, Pilsley, Youlgreave and Baslow.

 Economy

 Bakewell attracts domestic and foreign tourists.
-Monday is popular as the town's traditional market day.
+Monday is popular as this is when the town's traditional market day falls each week.
 The cattle market is held in a purpose-built agricultural centre across the river from the town centre, where a stall market is held.

-A major employer is the Peak District National Park Authority, which has its offices at Aldern House, Baslow Road.
-Its task is conserve, enhance and promote understanding and enjoyment of the local area.
+A major employer is the Peak District National Park Authority, with its offices at Aldern House, Baslow Road.
+Its task is to conserve, enhance and promote understanding and enjoyment of the local area.
 Opposite Aldern House is another major employer, Newholme Hospital, an NHS cottage hospital providing outpatient services.
+The 19th century listed building was deemed as not suitable for the delivery of modern healthcare during the Better Care Closer to Home conference led by NHS commissioners in 2017.
+Subsequent to this decision, the hospital was sold in 2024 to a private developer.
+Newholme Health Centre, a new, modern facility, now stands next to the old site, as of summer 2024.
 Establishment of a Costa Coffee branch in the town caused a protest among some local businesses.
+After almost 10 years of being open, the coffee shop closed its doors in spring 2023.

+Local television news is provided by BBC East Midlands and ITV Central; however, BBC Yorkshire and ITV Yorkshire can also be received in the town.

+Local radio stations are BBC Radio Derby on 95.3 FM and Peak FM 102.0 FM.